SciOmics/TCGA_Melanoma_RNASeq/README.md

 ![alt_text](https://github.com/SciOmics/TCGA_Melanoma_RNASeq/blob/main/outputs/plots/pca_plot_cutaneous.png?raw=true)

 **Figure 2.
-PCA plot filtered to only cutanous samples** There does indeed appear to be some seperating along PC1 and PC2, a maybe a bit in PC3.
+PCA plot filtered to only cutanous samples** There does indeed appear to be some seperating along PC1 and PC2, and maybe a bit in PC3.

 ___